Chapel of the Resurrection (Valparaiso, Indiana): History

 Groundbreaking for the Chapel construction took place in 1956.
-The building was designed by the architectural firm Charles Stade and Associates of Park Ridge, Illinois, though certain elements and features (e.g., the stone baptistry, the stained glass windows, etc.) were designed by other artists.
+The building was designed by the architectural firm Stade, Dolan, Anderson of Park Ridge, Illinois, though certain elements and features (e.g., the stone baptistry, the stained glass windows, etc.) were designed by other artists.
 Peter Dohmen Studios of St. Paul, Minnesota designed the 95 ft high stained glass windows, as well as the marble interzia altar, and the mosaic at the entrance of the chapel.
 Adalbert Raphael Kretzmann, pastor and brother of Valparaiso University president O. P. Kretzmann, joined Charles Stade in the building's design.

 The altar is 20 ft long, made of various types of Italian marble.
 Peter Dohmen designed the inlaid marble pedestals to depict, with symbols, the four evangelists.
 Matthew is represented by an angel, Mark by a lion, John by an eagle, and Luke by an ox.

 Peter Dohmen learned his skills at the top art academies of Europe.
 He became a well-known artist in Germany during the 1930s, executing major art works, such as stained glass windows, frescos on major public buildings, mosaics, etc. During the early 1940s he was blackballed by the government because of his outspoken opposition against the Nazi party.
 He emigrated to the United States with his family in 1951 and continued his artistic trade with great success.
 Amongst some of his major works are the stained glass windows in the library of the University of Notre Dame.

 Total construction costs of the chapel were about $7.5 million, much of which came through individual donations.

 The building was dedicated in 1959, part of Valparaiso University's centennial celebration, and officially designated as the Chapel of the Resurrection at the 10th anniversary service in 1969.

 In July and August 2005, the university built a medieval-style prayer labyrinth on the east side of the chapel, 64 feet in diameter.
 The university is adding 11000 sqft to the building in 2014, known as the Helge Center.

 Organ

 The Reddel Organ in the chapel was built by organ builder Herman Schlicker of Buffalo, New York.
-A contract for the organ was signed on September 27, 1957 at a cost of $68,000.
+A contract for the organ was signed on September 27, 1957, at a cost of $68,000.
 These funds paid for about three-quarters of the entire specification, the price of which would have been $98,000.
 Paul Bunjes of Concordia College, River Forest, Illinois, was retained as consultant.
 The instrument was dedicated at the morning Eucharist on September 27, 1959, and was featured that evening in a recital by E. Power Biggs to a record audience of over 2,000 people.
-It was rebuilt and enlarged in 1995-1996 by Dobson Pipe Organ Builders of Lake City, Iowa.
+It was rebuilt and enlarged in 1995–1996 by Dobson Pipe Organ Builders of Lake City, Iowa.